-- Toilet Tissue Dispenser: Bay West/ Wausau Paper Model Silhouette Revolution 3-Roll OptiCore Bath Tissue Dispenser #80300.
+- All restroom equipment shall be included in the construction contract.
+The contract drawings shall locate the equipment and identify any wall support requirements associated with installation. - The following University standard toilet room accessories shall be specified: - Toilet Tissue Dispenser: Bay West/ Wausau Paper Model Silhouette Revolution 3-Roll OptiCore Bath Tissue Dispenser #80300.
 Mount the unit between 7" min. and to 9" max. from the leading edge of the Water Closet to the center of the dispenser, a minimum of 19 inches and maximum of 48 inches above the floor to the dispenser opening.
 Mount dispenser in wheelchair accessible stalls so that the outlet is a minimum of six (6) inches to twelve inches maximum clear above the top of the grab bar. - Sanitary Napkin Receptacle: Rubbermaid Model No. 6140 or Rochester Midland #25125200.
-Wall mount in each toilet stall in Women's Toilet room, and a minimum 15 inches above the floor in wheelchair accessible stalls. - 3.
-Paper Towel Dispenser: Bay West/Wausau Paper #86500 OptiServ Hands-Free Roll Towel Dispenser.
-Mount so that the lever shall not exceed 48 inches from above the finish the floor. - 4.
-Soap Dispenser: Gojo Touch-Free TFX Dispenser #2730-12(Black).
-Mount so that the soap outlet shall not exceed 48 inches above the floor. - 5.
-Mirrors: Stainless steel framed mirrors minimum size 18 inches x 36 inches, mounted over each lavatory.
-Facilities Management will consider continuous mirrors on a case-by-case basis. - 6.
-Electric Hand Dryer: Provide minimum one (1) electric hand dryer in each toilet room. - 7.
-Infant Changing Station: Provide one (1) horizontally mounted infant changing station that complies with ADA in each men's and women's toilet rooms on the first (main building entrance level) floor of all new construction.

-Acceptable manufacturers include: Baby Changing station by Koala Bear Kare and Diaper Deck by American Infant Care Products (AICP), or approved equal.
-The color to be determined on a project-by-project basis.
+Wall mount in each toilet stall in Women's Toilet room, and a minimum 15 inches above the floor in wheelchair accessible stalls. - Paper Towel Dispenser: Bay West/Wausau Paper #86500 OptiServ Hands-Free Roll Towel Dispenser.
+Mount so that the lever shall not exceed 48 inches from above the finished floor. - Soap Dispenser: Gojo Touch-Free TFX Dispenser #2730-12(Black).
+Mount so that the soap outlet shall not exceed 48 inches above the floor. - Mirrors: Stainless steel framed mirrors minimum size 18 inches x 36 inches, mounted over each lavatory.
+Facilities Management will consider continuous mirrors on a case-by-case basis. - Electric Hand Dryer: Provide minimum one (1) electric hand dryer in each toilet room. - Infant Changing Station: Provide one (1) horizontally mounted infant changing station that complies with ADA in each men's and women's toilet rooms on the first (main building entrance level) floor of all new construction. - Acceptable manufacturers include: - Baby Changing station by Koala - Bear Kare and Diaper Deck by American Infant Care Products (AICP), or approved equal. - Color to be determined on a project-by-project basis.